 Unfortunately, there’s has been little academic research conducted to examine time blocking0 – the act of managing your tasks in your calendar, rather than using your memory or a To-Do List.
 The biggest reason I can come up with is that any serious answer requires the kind of multi-disciplinary approach that academia struggles to pull off successfully.
 As I explain my paper “Can Time Be Managed?” even the basic questions around the definition of “time management” are ignored by researchers who appear to shy away from the hard work of developing expertise in multiple fields.

-However, there is considerable research in fields such as management, psychology and others that can be pulled together to paint a coherent picture of the following questions: “What does it mean to schedule everything?
+However, there is considerable research in fields such as management, psychology and others that can be pulled together to paint a coherent picture of the following questions: “What does it mean to schedule tasks?
+Every task?
 Is it inherently better than not doing so?
 What difference do tools make?
 Are they a substitute for sound habits?
 What is the best path for someone to follow who wants to become more effective in this area?”

 On this page, I won’t attempt to answer each of these questions but instead will give an introduction to some of the foundation research we use here at ScheduleU in our writing, A Course in Scheduling and exploration into these topics.

 You may have seen this phrase repeated by bloggers and YouTubers.
 Just do a simple Google search for “schedule” everything” or “time blocking” and you will finds tens (if not hundreds) of people repeating this mantra.
 However, the content is usually not intended to reach the standard of academic research.

 Most of the work which “proves” scheduling works can be traced to the work of NYU’s Dr.Peter Gollwitzer.
 Do conscious thoughts cause behavior?
 Baumeister, Masicampo, Vohs